kodedphp/container/README.md

 }
 ```

-And finally in the dispatcher file, we execute the request
+And finally in the dispatcher file, we process the request
 ```php
 // index.php